polkagrisar/YsFelghana-AP/README.md

 All the memory addresses, flags and things have been manually found in Cheat Engine, no Ai has been used for that (except teaching me the program).

 I have learnt a lot about Python, pymem, Cheat Engine and more, so hopefully my next apworld will use much less Ai.
-I have comtemplated not even posting this apworld, since it is made by Ai, but I wanted to share it anyways, especially since I have gotten to enjoy many other peoples apworlds.
+I also contemplated to not even post this apworld, since it is made by Ai, but I wanted to share it anyways, especially since I have gotten to enjoy many other peoples apworlds.

 ## Features ##
 - Item and location randomization
 1. Shop Items
 2. Chests
 3. Pots
-4. Giving Items to people (not recieving items)
+4. Giving items to people (not receiving items)
 5. Opening Doors
 6. Defeating Bosses

-7.
+* Look in the Locations.py for an exact list

 - Progressive Equipment
 Swords, Shields, Armor, Bracelets (Optional)
 - Keyring option
 - Statue and boss requirements
 - Auto-equip options
 - Client with memory integration
-:Everything is done using pymem, there is no .dll or similar hooks.
+* Everything is done using pymem, there is no .dll or similar hooks.

+* The game does not actually show any messages and does not change any sprites or anything, all information of what you send or get is in the Client only.

 ## Requirements ##
 - Archipelago 0.6.7+